sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-04.md

 ## Introduction

-In this Module you'll learn how to implement the multi-agent orchestration to tie all of the agents you have created so far together into a single system.
-You'll also learn how to test the system as a whole is working correctly and how to debug and monitor the agents performance and behavior and troubleshoot them.
+In this module, you'll learn how to implement multi-agent orchestration to coordinate multiple specialized agents within a single system.
+You'll also learn how to test the system as a whole, debug agent interactions, and monitor agent performance and behavior.

 ## Learning Objectives

-- Learn how to write prompts for agents
+- Understand multi-agent coordination patterns and orchestration strategies
-- Define agent routing
+- Learn how to implement agent routing and selection logic
-- Learn how to define API contracts for a multi-agent system
+- Define communication protocols and handoff mechanisms between agents
-- Learn how to test and debug agents, monitoring
+- Implement monitoring, debugging, and tracing capabilities for multi-agent systems

 ## Module Exercises